deckgo/deckdeckgo/docs/docs/slides/app-slide-code/app-slide-code.md

 Furthermore, this slide component offers the exact same CSS4 variables as the [DeckDeckGo] - Highlight code Web Component, see its [documentation](https://docs.deckdeckgo.com/components/code) for the details.

-## Video

-Have a look at this video where we demonstrate how to use it!

-<iframe width="560" height="315" src="https://www.youtube.com/watch?v=s9ZpH1kM2Zs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 [DeckDeckGo]: https://deckdeckgo.com